dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 - Rather than buying individual stocks, most retail investors put their money into **mutual funds**.
 The fund manages the buying and selling of stocks with the goal of securing the best returns and minimizing downside risk.
 Many funds are *actively managed* and charge fees to their investors that go toward compensating the fund supervisors.

 Research has shown, however, that both of these approaches are undesirable for regular investors.
 Instead, the superior approach is to simply **own the entire stock market**.
-That is, instead of trying to pick which specific stocks will "win" over time, just invest in a broad index that holds a large collection of stocks that represent the collective stock market.
+That is, instead of trying to pick which specific stocks will "win" over time, just invest in a broad index that holds a large collection of stocks that represent the general stock market.

 It's been shown, empirically, that **index funds outperform almost all managed funds** over long periods of time.
 In a given year, some fund managers might "beat the market", but in the long run, a diversified approach tends to generate higher returns.
 Intuitively, investing in an index fund is like investing in the general strength of the U.S. economy.